 11. Reefs.
-Reefs are comprised, not only of colonies of corals, but thousands of inhabiting and co-dependent aquatic animal and plant species, including mammals, reptiles, fish, crustaceans, shellfish, oysters, sea anemones, seaweed, algae, and the like, and are considered one of the most biodiverse ecosystems in the world and certainly within the ocean.3 Reefs protect coastlines from storms and erosion, provide jobs for local communities, and offer opportunities for recreation.4 Over half a billion people depend on reefs for food, income, and protection.5 Additionally, reef ecosystems are culturally important to people around the world.6 Indeed, the world's largest coral reef is considered to be one of the great seven natural wonders of the world due to its scale, beauty, and biodiversity.7 Despite their ecological and cultural importance, reefs are disappearing at alarming rates.8 Among other factors, reef ecosystems are threatened by pollution.
-In fact, some scientists predict that if current trends continue, nearly all coral reefs will disappear over the next twenty to fifty years.9 In recent years, consumers have become increasingly concerned about protecting the environment, including reefs, through individual action, such as purchasing reef safe sunscreens, which are free from chemicals that harm or kill reefs, including the corals and inhabiting and/or co-dependent marine life.
-Thus, "Reef Friendly" sunscreens, such as the Products in this case, are rapidly increasing in popularity due to their perceived positive ecological benefit.10
+Reefs are comprised, not only of colonies of corals, but thousands of inhabiting and co-dependent aquatic animal and plant species, including mammals, reptiles, fish, crustaceans, shellfish, oysters, sea anemones, seaweed, algae, and the like, and are considered one of the most biodiverse ecosystems in the world and certainly within the ocean.3 Reefs protect coastlines from storms and erosion, provide jobs for local communities, and offer opportunities for recreation.4 Over half a billion people depend on reefs for food, income, and protection.5 Additionally, reef ecosystems are culturally important to people around the world.6 Indeed, the world's largest coral

-Morgan Stanley Consumer & Retail Virtual Conference Presentation, EDGEWELL PERSONAL https://ir.edgewell.com/~/media/Files/E/EdgeWell-IR/presentation/ms-conf-dec-02-vf.pdf CARE, (accessed February 16, 2022), at p.
+2 Morgan Stanley Consumer & Retail Virtual Conference Presentation, EDGEWELL PERSONAL CARE, https://ir.edgewell.com/~/media/Files/E/EdgeWell-IR/presentation/ms-conf-dec-02-vf.pdf (accessed February 16, 2022), at p.
 17.